- Airports in Luzon Philippines

 Manila Airport Codes - IATA Code: MNL, ICAO: RPLL.

 When you arrive in Luzon from an international location, you will most likely land at NAIA (pronounced as na-ee-ya).
 Often called Manila Airport, NAIA is located in the southern section of Metro Manila.
-This airport receives the most number of international passengers and facilitates all the major international airlines.
+This airport receives the most number of international passengers and services all the major international airlines.

-Aside from accommodating international flights, NAIA is the main hub for flight travels across the many regions and the best islands to visit in the Philippines.
+Aside from accommodating international flights, NAIA is the main hub for flights across the regions and the best islands to visit in the Philippines.

 Airlines in Manila Airport

 NAIA services several airlines that go to/from international destinations:

 All Nippon Airways - Tokyo - Haneda, Tokyo - Narita

 Cathay Pacific - Hong Kong

 Cebu Pacific - Bandar Seri Begawan, Bangkok–Suvarnabhumi, Beijing–Capital, Denpasar/Bali, Dubai–International, Fukuoka, Guangzhou, Hanoi, Ho Chi Minh City, Hong Kong, Jakarta–Soekarno-Hatta, Kota Kinabalu, Kuala Lumpur–International, Macau, Melbourne, Nagoya–Centrair, Osaka–Kansai, Seoul–Incheon, Shanghai–Pudong, Shenzhen, Singapore, Sydney, Taipei–Taoyuan, Tokyo–Narita, Xiamen